 When an object must be lifted manually, there are certain steps that can decrease the strain on the body.
 Employers must train employees in proper lifting techniques, such as keeping the spine straight and lifting from the knees rather than the back.
 Additionally, employers must ensure that multiple workers are available to safely lift an object if it weighs too much for one person to safely move.

-Injuries resulting from strenuous lifting can include:
+Work injuries resulting from strenuous lifting can include: